-I am constantly amazed at how little time people spend writing and crafting their resume yet your resume is probably the single most important document for the future of your career.
+Knowing how to write a strong executive CV – or resume as they’re more commonly known – is probably one of the most important aspects of job hunting.
+Probably more so than your experience and qualifications.
+But I am constantly amazed at how little time people spend writing and crafting their resumes and CVs.
+It’s probably the single most important document for the future of your career.
 I have found that reason, why most resumes and portfolios fail, is because the person creating them has no idea of who they are and what makes them different.
 As a result, their resume is filled with generic business-speak and overused cliché phrases that look impressive to fill up a page but ultimately say nothing about them.
+For example, if you took one of the Aged care courses Melbourne had available during your time in Australia, put it down.
+Say what this means about you and the skills and knowledge you extracted from it, why are you passionate about this?
+You can’t just list your workplaces and education and not elaborate on why you are special compared to other candidates.
 The result is then when this generic document is put into a pile of other resumes it immediately gets lost because it did such a bad job of introducing the person to the potential employer.

 Step 1: Define why you are different